Team ND Managers: FAQs Regarding COVID-19

 An employee self-reported that they have been in contact with someone who tested positive for COVID-19.
 What should we do?

-An employee has been exposed to COVID-19 but only found out after they had interacted with agency clients, customers and other employees.
+An employee has been exposed to COVID-19 but only found out after they had interacted with agency clients, customers, and other team members.
 What should we do?

 If the employee had contact with an individual who tested positive for COVID-19, then they need to contact the NDDoH at 1-866-207-2880 and self-quarantine at home for 14 days from their last exposure and monitor themselves for symptoms.
 The NDDoH will provide guidance if there are any other additional recommendations.